jcrd/passless/README.md

   -c         Copy password to clipboard
   -s         Show git commit log
   -p         Do not push commits to git remote
-  -v         Show version
+  -P         Do not pull from git remote before editing -v         Show version
 ```